 The third piece of the puzzle is marketing.

 This becomes a bit easier once you have your own website.
 You can try sharing it in different places as this is your ‘business card’.
-The best place to start is from your friends and friends of friends.
+The best place to start is with your friends and friends of friends.
 Post on social media and see if anyone is interested.

 In fact, why don’t you post your whole games on Instagram (or even TikTok?).
 Coach Chad’s Instagram is a great example of how you can seamlessly grow your following by posting your games.